senaponin/ArduinoRobotics/060717/Homework/README.md

 #### Advanced challenge: The servo motor points to the middle when the difference between the two light levels is less than 15.

-+Start thinking about the final machine you would like to build for this class.
++ Start thinking about the final machine you would like to build for this class.
 You will present your ideas informally on Friday.
 Make a   folder in your Github account called "FinalProject" and put any description, sketches, research, etc. in there.